rubyistokei/rubyistokei.github.io/README.md

 ## ProTip!

-If you want to pin a specific photo, use `pin` query parameter.
+* If you want to pin a specific photo, use `pin` query parameter.
 For `data/matz.yaml`, use `http://localhost:3000/?pin=matz`.
 Useful for creating data.
+* In development mode, the photos switches 10x faster for debugging purposes.
+This behavior can be controlled with the environment variable `NEXT_PUBLIC_SPEED`.
+The setting for development mode is located in `.env.development`.